 Here are some things to keep in mind.

 Tell a story

 Not all symbols are equal!
-It’s crucial that you do your research to ensure whatever symbols you choose are clear and concise, and add to the narrative that is your brand.
+You must do your research to ensure whatever symbols you choose are clear and concise and add to the narrative that is your brand.

 Don’t choose solely based on visual or aesthetic beauty.
 Tell a story.

 Symbols can mean different things in different cultures and countries.
 Brand identity in one country may be strong and consistent, but confusing and inconsistent in another country.